ember-learn/guides-source/guides/release/components/built-in-components.md

    </label>
    ```

-2. You can create an ID (globally unique within the webpage), then associate the label to the input with `for` and `id` attributes.
+2. You can create an ID (globally unique within the webpage), then associate the label to the input with `for` attribute and `@id` argument.

    ```handlebars
    <label for={{this.myUniqueId}}>